 This month’s mentor spotlight is Scott Nesbit, also known as “coach” because almost everyone at St. Olaf College calls him that.
-His mentee is Elky L. Ratliff, a sophomore at Central High School.
+His mentee is Elky L. Ratliff, a junior at Central High School.
 Read below to learn more about “coach.”

 At St. Olaf College, Scott is the Men’s and Women’s tennis coach.
 An equally important part of his job is teaching Physical Education classes.
 He teaches courses like tennis, Ultimate Frisbee, sports and games, racquet sports, and fly-fishing/fly-tying.

 Scott grew up in suburban Minneapolis, MN.
 He attended the University of Wisconsin-Eau Claire where he majored in History and minored in Coaching in Secondary Education.
 For the first five years after graduation, he taught junior high United States History and World Geography while coaching soccer and tennis.
 He and his wife eventually moved to Chicago so she could attend graduate school in Psychology.
 There, Scott was a part-time college tennis instructor and coach.
 He also had another job teaching tennis at indoor athletic clubs.